ColinEberhardt/karting-data-tracker/initial-specification.md

 # 🛠️ Technical Specification: Tyre Management MVP (Firebase + SvelteKit)

+This is the specification that was used as the 'seed' for the application, created via this chat: https://chatgpt.com/share/e/68bc1ad0-093c-8012-a613-1e1bb6315f7a

 ## 🎯 Goal

 Build a simple, secure, multi-user web app where users can **l| Feature                        | Included     |